Faizan-ahmadbhat/demo1/README.md

 # demo1
 this is a simple Github repo
 <br>
-my name is Faizan ahmad bhat
+my name is Faizan ahmad bhatt